H-Blockx: History

+The band's name is a tribute to the 1981 Irish hunger strikers of HM Prison Maze, colloquially called the 'H-Blocks', though Henning Wehland has stated the band is not political.
 The band rose to fame with their successful debut album, Time to Move, released in 1994 on Sing Sing Records, and produced by Ralph Quick and Chris Wagner.
 The music videos for "Risin' High" and "Move" received considerable airplay on MTV.
 The band earned a nomination for "Best Breakthrough Artist" at the following MTV Europe Music Awards, however, the award went to Dog Eat Dog.
 With the help of the singles "Risin' High", "Move", and "Little Girl", their debut spent 62 weeks in the German album chart, selling over 750,000 copies worldwide, and earning the band their first gold album.
 Their first major tour followed.
 In 1999, World Wrestling Federation contacted the band to record a song, "Oh Hell Yeah", for wrestler Stone Cold Steve Austin.
 Although it was never used as his theme song, it became synonymous with Austin and was released on WWF The Music, Vol. 4.
 A reworked version of "Oh Hell Yeah" was featured on the 2002 WWE Anthology album The Attitude Era.

 None of their following albums have been as successful as Time to Move was.
 However, with the release of Get in the Ring in 2002 on Supersonic Records in association with BMG they did have a minor hit with their cover of "The Power" featuring rapper Turbo B; Turbo B also performs the original version with Snap!

 In 2004, the band's album No Excuses reached No. 14 on the German album charts.
 It was then supported by an extensive European tour.
 In early 2005 and 2006 in Malmö, Sweden, their 2007 album Open Letter To A Friend was recorded.
 They were accompanied by H-Blockx producer Andreas "Boogieman" Herbig who was with them in 1994 when Time To Move was completed.
 Their single "Countdown to Insanity" from the album is one of the playable tracks included on the European version of the game Rock Band, and is available to download with the US version.
 Ending a five-year absence from the recording studio, the band released their album HBLX in May 2012.

 In 2013, the band's song "Gazoline" was used for the trailer and soundtrack for the video game Sunset Overdrive, along with several other rock and metal songs.

+After appearing only sporadically in preceding years, the band played at some festivals between 2022 and 2024.
+In October 2024, they embarked on a headliner tour to celebrate the 30-year anniversary of their debut album Time to Move, for which also former singer Dave Gappa joined to perform on a couple of songs.
+They played a new song called Fallout and hinted at more new music and a tour in 2025.